2yan/reddit_abathor/README.md

 # reddit_abathor
 A bot for reddit (That only works on wallstreetbets, investing, and robinhood) that does on the fly statistical analysis.
 Use this to win internet arguments.

-It's not the kind of bot that's going to comment on your post out of the blue, it's one that you need to explicitly invoke.
+It's not the kind of bot that's going to comment on your post out of the blue, it's one that you need to explicitly summon.

 ## commands
 ### Regress command
-Abathor:regress(dependant ticker, independantticker1, independantticker2..., .., .. )!
+Abathor: regress(dependant ticker, independantticker1, independantticker2..., .., .. )!

 basically you type in the command as a comment on reddit and it will spit the output of a full factormodel as a reply.